VenuuMaadhav/python-cheat-sheet/Frequently-Asked-Questions.md

 </details><br>

 <details open><summary><strong>What exactly is <code>&lt;collection&gt;</code>?</strong></summary><br>
 &nbsp;&nbsp;&nbsp;&nbsp;Collection is my name for iterable object.
-An iterable object in Python is an object has at least one of iter() or getitem() special methods defined.
+An iterable object in Python is an object that has at least one of iter() or getitem() special methods defined.
 Iter() returns an iterator and <code>getitem(&lt;index&gt;)</code> returns an item at that index.
 I chose not to use the name iterable because it sounds scarier and more vague than collection, even though it has a precise definition.<br><br>

 &nbsp;&nbsp;&nbsp;&nbsp;<code>&lt;iterable&gt;</code> and <code>&lt;collection&gt;</code> should not be confused with abstract base classes collections.abc.Iterable and collections.abc.Collection.
 Expression <code>instanceof(&lt;object&gt;, Iterable)</code> only checks if object has iter() special method and <code>instanceof(&lt;object&gt;, Collection)</code> checks for len(), iter() and contains().
 </details><br>